Say it loud - I'm elitist and proud

 Windschuttle's explanation [for the disappearance of the Tasmanians] is unflattering...Their helplessness in the face of contact was compounded by tribal conflict and the men's practice of prostituting their women to diseased whites.
 A reader who accepted all this might think that the Tasmanians hardly deserved to survive.
 Most scholars will find it hard to agree.

-[Windschuttle] is probably Australia's most polemical historian since H.V.
+He concludes: [Windschuttle] is probably Australia's most polemical historian since H.V.
 Evatt wrote Rum Rebellion...Because the stakes [regarding land rights] are high, the risk of distorted scholarship is great, both among those who seek redress for wrings committed against Aborigines and those who would deny them.
 I think that in several places Windschuttle goes too far, but he is right to invoke Sir Paul Hasluck, who wrote:

 "There have been two colossal fictions in popular accounts of the treatment of the natives in Australia.
 One suggests that settlers habitually went about shooting down blacks; the other, framed as a counterblast, is that every settler treated natives with constant kindness.
 There is no evidence to support either statement."